 Yes.
-The school has two Open Houses: an evening in November and a Sunday afternoon in January each year.
+The school has two Open Houses: an virtual evening in November and an in-person event on a Sunday afternoon in January each year.
 At this time you will be able to visit the classrooms and talk to the faculty and administration.
 You will also have the opportunity to meet with current parents, students, alumni, and School Board members.
-In addition, school tours are available, by appointment only, at 9:00 a.m. on Wednesday and Friday mornings, from October-January, when school is in session.
+In addition, school tours are available, by appointment only, at 9:00 a.m. on Friday mornings, from November-January, when school is in session.
 For a tour, please contact Mrs. Mock at 650-366-6127 or email@example.com.

 Most faculty members are credentialed with the California Commission on Teacher Credentialing, and most faculty members have Masters degrees.
-Dr. Farrington, our Principal, has a Doctorate in Education, Masters in Education, Masters in Public Policy, Bachelors in Economics and holds a California Multiple Subject Credential as well California Single Subject Credentials in Mathematics, English, and Social Science.
 Please visit our Faculty/Staff page to learn more about our extraordinarily talented team.